How to Choose a Localization Service Provider? 9 Tips to Follow

 Do you want one language?
 One dialect?
 Or do you need one language with several dialects in that language?

-For example, if you want to translate an online course into Arabic, you may decide to stick to Modern Standard Arabic, which is the standard formal Arabic used by all Arab countries.
+For example, if you want to translate an online course into Arabic, you may decide to stick to Modern Standard Arabic, which is the standard formal Arabic used in all Arab countries.

 However, it’s also more difficult to understand for many because it’s different from their local dialects.